bcgov/entity/docs/Way of Working/PO-Sync_Agenda_Notes.md

 **Topics for PO-Sync. to discuss between PO´s**
 Agenda and description re PO-Sync see here in Meetings overview: https://citz.sp.gov.bc.ca/sites/SBC/REG/Projects/MVSM/_layouts/15/DocIdRedir.aspx?ID=S52QENDTEJAE-1724982671-2193
-* if we discuss content, let´s open the roadmap or Epic to discuss the item
+* if we discuss content, let´s open the roadmap or Epic to discuss the item - and possibly update

 ----
 Feb, 13, 2020